 Sometimes, a little financial help can make the difference between staying afloat or sinking.

-#3 Donate Your Products or Expertise
+#3 Donate your products or expertise

-- Donate your services – Consider offering free consultations or services in your specialty to women-owned businesses during Women’s History Month.
-That may include help with interior design, marketing, IT, or even the office plumbing.
-Not only will you be helping a burgeoning business cut costs, you’ll be creating invaluable community bonds.
+- Donate your services - Consider offering free consultations or services in your specialty to women-owned businesses during Women's History Month.
+That may include help with interior design, marketing, IT, or even office plumbing.
+Not only will you be helping a burgeoning business cut costs, but you'll also be creating invaluable community bonds.

 - Donate your expertise - As a well-established business owner, you can also offer mentorship to entrepreneurs who are just starting their journey.
 Organizations such as SCORE, Million Women Mentors, and the Women Initiative Foundation provide a number of volunteer and sponsorship opportunities to help promote women in the workforce.

-Your first-hand experience with sales, marketing, client relationships, and employee management is an invaluable tool for other small business owners who are just starting out.
+Your first-hand experience with sales, marketing, client relationships, and employee management is an invaluable tool for other women small business owners who are just starting out.